marimo-team/marimo/docs/faq.md

 importlib.reload(mymodule)
 ```

-Manually rerunning this cell would reload `mymodule` with your new edits.
+Running this cell will reload `mymodule` with your new edits, but
-If you want all cells using `mymodule` to re-execute automatically, use this instead:
+won't automatically run cells using `mymodule`.
+If you want cells using
+`mymodule` to re-run, use this instead:

 ```
 import importlib